This manual is for Emacs Muse version 3.12.

 <lisp>(concat "This form gets " "inserted")</lisp>

-Note that you should not use the insert command within a set of
+Note that you should not use the insert

 <lisp> tags, since the return value from the <lisp>